davewhiteland/compsci-superbasics/collections/_command-line/think.md

 ---

 * The commands that your computer knows about when you first switch it on depends on the operating system it ships with.
-Whose chose them?
+Who chose them?
 * Some commands are "built-ins" because they are part of the operating system's kernel... others are programs that come pre-installed.
 How can you tell which is which?